pyOpenSci/software-peer-review/_build/maintenance/collaboration.md

 ### Welcoming collaborators to pyOpenSci

-If you give someone write permissions to the repository, please contact one of [the editors]() so that this new contributor can get invited to pyOpenSci's GitHub organization.
+If you give someone write permissions to the repository, please contact us at earth.lab@colorado.edu so that this new contributor can get invited to pyOpenSci's GitHub organization.